 Webinar held July 18, 2018.

-Dr. Jane Garner will present the details and findings of a recent doctoral study that focused on the experiences of using libraries in prisons from the prisoner perspective.
-Her presentation will explain the reasons why this study was undertaken, the research methodology and methods, and the major findings.
+Dr. Jane Garner presents the details and findings of a recent doctoral study that focused on the experiences of using libraries in prisons from the prisoner perspective.
+Her presentation explains the reasons why this study was undertaken, the research methodology and methods, and the major findings.
 The study found that libraries in prisons can have a positive influence on prisoner education, behavior management, and personal transformations as well as support positive links to communities and families outside prison.
 The study provides ample evidence of the positive experiences offered by prison libraries.
-Dr. Garner will discuss the importance of data-driven studies, such as her own in examining and understanding the role of libraries in prisons.
+Dr. Garner discusses the importance of data-driven studies, such as her own in examining and understanding the role of libraries in prisons.
 Her study demonstrates that prison libraries have the potential to contribute positively to offender outcomes, both during their time in prison, and in their lives upon release, and that these benefits can flow on to the families of prisoners and to the broader community.